Scattering resonances in unbounded transmission problems with sign-changing coefficient: Introduction

 The paper is organized as follows.
-We present the considered scattering problem and known results in \cref{sec:pb_setting}. \Cref{sec:exampleFunda} presents how to characterize surface plasmons and their effect on scattering problems for the model case of a circular metamaterial cavity. \Cref{sec:asy} provides the general asymptotic analysis of emerging surface plasmons. \Cref{sec:back_to_sca} presents numerical results based on the asymptotic analysis, and \cref{sec:conclu} presents our concluding remarks. \Cref{app:sc_well_posed} provides theoretical results regarding well-posedness of the scattering problem and \cref{app:sc_asy_details} provides additional results and proofs needed in \cref{sec:asy}.
+We present the problem and main results in \cref{sec:start}.
+To illustrate the metamaterial scattering resonances and their effect, we provide a pedagogical example (case of a circular metamaterial cavity with constant negative coefficient) in \cref{sec:pedago}. \Cref{sec:construct_quasi} presents the general approach for arbitrary metamaterial cavities, including the construction of the asymptotic approximation at any order. \Cref{sec:resolv_results} proves their connection to the truncated solution operator (extension of the ``quasimodes to resonances'' result) and their consequence on scattering instabilities. \Cref{sec:back_to_sca} presents numerical illustrations of the metamaterial scattering resonances, and \cref{sec:conclu} presents our concluding remarks. \Cref{app:prop_P} provides theoretical results about the problem operator, and \cref{app:sc_asy_details} provides additional results and proofs needed in \cref{sec:construct_quasi}.